shuggiefisher/jekyll-now/_posts/2016-10-15-How-to-use-machine-learning-to-optimise-a-web-application.md

 ![goodness of fit for the linear regression and random forest models]({{ site.baseurl }}/images/model_fit.svg)

 Both models explain the unseen data well, the slightly better scores of the non-linear random-forest model indicate that there are some dependencies *between* the parameters which impact performance.
-For example, high variance in the response time of i/o call may have an impact on performance, but this only when the *mean response time* is high.
+For example, high variance in the response time of i/o call may have an impact on performance, but this only matters when the *mean response time* is high.

 ![relative importance of features according to the random forest model]({{ site.baseurl }}/images/feature_importance.svg)